Pece17/COBOL/README.md

 I'm using [this YouTube tutorial](https://www.youtube.com/watch?v=LImuEAmVkIw) by **Kumar ITChannel** as the basis of this project.

-First I go https://pypi.org/project/OpenCobolIDE/ and from there open link https://launchpad.net/cobcide/+download for the Windows installer.
+First I go to https://pypi.org/project/OpenCobolIDE/ and from there open link https://launchpad.net/cobcide/+download for the Windows installer.
 I download **OpenCobolIDE-4.7.6_Setup.exe**, which is the Windows installer, run it as administrator, and go through the installation.

 After the installation is complete, I open the **OpenCobolIDE** program, click **New file**, leave **Program** as the **Template:**, and name the file as **TEST**.
 I don't change any other parameters, and I select **OK**.